Zaechus/kingslayer/README.md

     }
 }
 ```
-This method allows you to manage other forms of input and output such as within a website.
+This method allows for other forms of input and output such as within a website.
 The content for the world can also be passed as a raw string with `Cli::from_ron_str`.

 ### Dependencies
 * Rust ^1.41.0